irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 7. cat
 Quiz
-What's a good way to see the contents of a file?=
+What's a good way to see the contents of a file?=cat